 Make the most of your deductibles and out-of-pocket maximums.

 Deductibles, which reset on Jan.
 1, determine the cost you pay out of pocket for health care services before your insurance kicks in.
-If you’ve met your deductible for 2021, you might want to consider any elective procedures you’ve been delaying – for example, a colonoscopy.
+If you’ve met your deductible for 2023, you might want to consider any elective procedures you’ve been delaying.

-If you’ve met your out-of-pocket maximum or may reach it this month, consider scheduling those appointments or services.
+If you’ve met your out-of-pocket maximum or may reach it soon, consider scheduling those appointments or services.
 Once you have reached this dollar amount, most plans pay 100 percent of the allowed amount.

 Get a custom price estimate using our online tool.